-What's the education like?
+What's the education system like at UM?

 Most Faculties/Schools use Problem-based learning (PBL), a small-scale educational system (max.
 15 students per group), in which students take an active role in their own learning process: discussing and solving cases, giving presentations, etc. The role of the professor (tutor) is that of a guide or mentor, who oversees the learning process, but tries to interfere as little as possible.
 Because classes are so small, there is a lot of emphasis on participation and attendance.

-To familiarize yourself with PBL, we recommend exploring 'The Problem-based learning preparatory website' (made by SBE) or watching this video:
+You will receive an introduction to PBL during your orientation week to help familiarize yourself with the method.
+We also recommend exploring 'The Problem-based learning preparatory website' or watching this video: